heartace/docs/fir/fir-iOS.md

 ![fir no udid](./img/fir_had_udid.png)

-In the screenshot above, that long alphanumeric text in red border is the `UDID` we need.
+In the screenshot above, the long alphanumeric text is the `UDID` we need.

 ## Send UDID